-The short answer to this question is that it depends on the type of chocolate with darker lower sugar types being better.
+The short answer to "Can I Eat Chocolate with Diabetes?" is that it depends on the type of chocolate, with darker, lower-sugar types being better.

 While many people enjoy the pleasant, smooth taste of chocolate, consuming it as a diabetic can be tricky and watched carefully.